canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

     message after the `update-notifier` message:

     ```
-    *Your UA Infra: ESM subscription has EXPIRED*
+    *Your Ubuntu Pro: ESM Infra subscription has EXPIRED*

-    2 additional security updates could have been applied via UA Apps: ESM.
+    2 additional security updates could have been applied via Ubuntu Pro: ESM Infra.
     Renew your UA services at https://ubuntu.com/advantage

     Ubuntu comes with ABSOLUTELY NO WARRANTY, to the extent permitted by applicable law.